Naomi Osaka wins debut Olympic tennis match after skipping French Open, Wimbledon

 She added that she felt a "little bit out of my body right now" because she was "really nervous" because she hadn’t played since May.

-The tennis player also had the honor of lighting the Olympic cauldron in her home country on Friday during the Opening ceremony.
+The tennis player also had the honor of lighting the Olympic cauldron in her home country on Friday during the Opening Ceremony.

 CLICK HERE TO GET THE FOX NEWS APP